Skin (EP)

 Skin is an EP by Collide, released on June 3, 1996 by Nightshade Productions and SPV GmbH.
-The EP comprises seven remixes from Beneath the Skin, including six versions of the titletrack and one remix of "Deep".
-The Razors Edge and Constrictor mixes of "Beneath the Skin" appeared on the Vis-À-Vis Vol-II compilations and the band's remix album Distort.
+The EP comprises seven remixes from Beneath the Skin, including six versions of the title track and one remix of "Deep".

+The Constrictor and Razor's Edge mixes of "Beneath the Skin" appeared respectively on the Vis-À-Vis Vol-II compilation and the band's remix album Distort.

+cEvin Key's "Subconscious remix" appears on the Re-Constriction US release of "Beneath the Skin" (album).

+"Deep" (Acoustic Version) also appears on the "Deep/Violet's Dance" single.